facelessuser/RegReplace/readme.md

     // Required parameters:
     //     find:    Regex description of what you would like to target.
     //     replace: description of what you would like to replace target with.
-    //              Variables are okay and are done by escaping the selection number \\1 etc.
+    //              Variables are okay for non-literal searches and are done by escaping
+    //              the selection number \\1 etc.
     // Optional parameters:
+    //     literal:      Boolean setting to define whether the find and replace is literal or not.
+    //                   Default is false.
     //     greedy:       Boolean setting to define whether search is greedy or not.
 Default is true.
     //     case:         Boolean defining case sensitivity.
 True equals sensitive.
 Defualt is true.
     //     scope_filter: an array of scope qualifiers for the match.